23-Year-Old Goalie – Vegas Golden Knights

 Malcolm Subban Contract Information:

-Subban signed a three-year, entry-level contract with the Bruins in September of 2012.
+SIgned a two-year, two-way contract with the Bruins in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Malcolm Subban – simply subscribe now.

 Age is determined on October 1st of each season.No Yes